Getting started for new members

-Some companies or teams allow their employees to sign up on their own as long as they have an approved email address.
+Some companies allow their employees to sign up on their own as long as they have an approved email address.

-To join a team this way, you’ll need to know the team's URL — it would look something like acmeinc.slack.com.
-Visit your team’s URL, then click create an account — simply follow the prompts to finish!
+To join a workspace this way, you’ll need to know its Slack URL — it would look something like acmeinc.slack.com.
+Visit your Slack URL, then click create an account — simply follow the prompts to finish!

-Find your team: Visit slack.com/signin/find, enter your email address(es), and we'll send you sign-in links for any Slack teams available for you to join.
+Find your workspace: Visit slack.com/signin/find, enter your email address(es), and we'll send you sign-in links for any workspaces available for you to join.

 Step 2 — Set up your profile